anamarix/rabbit-game/README.md

 # rabbit-game
-This is a simple game made mostly with css
+This is a simple game made with pure css.